What is declawing in Cats?

 With respect to house soiling, some cats might find it uncomfortable to use their litter for the first few days after declawing, and may develop a litter avoidance problem during this time.
 Close attention to litter maintenance, the use of non-adherent litters and early attention to any emerging problems are generally successful at preventing litter box aversion.
 House soiling problems appear to be equally common in cats that have been declawed and those that have not.

-The only consistently recognized effect of declawing is a few days of post-surgical discomfort.
+The only consistently recognized effect of declawing is a few days of post-surgical discomfort to the cat paw and paw pads.
 Therefore be certain to discuss pain management options with your veterinarian prior to surgery.

-When owners of declawed cats are asked to assess the effects of declawing on the cat-owner relationship, declawing always met or surpassed their expectations, and over 70% indicated an improvement in their relationship with their cat.
-Declawing allows people to keep their cat and stop household damage.
+When owners of declawed cats are asked to assess the effects on the cat-owner relationship, declawing always met or surpassed their expectations, and over 70% indicated an improvement in their relationship with their cat.
+All in all, it usually allows people to keep their cat and stop household damage.

 This client information sheet is based on material written by: Debra Horwitz, DVM, Diplomate ACVB & Gary Landsberg, DVM, Diplomate ACVB © Copyright 2009 Lifelearn Inc. Used and/or modified with permission under license.